endurantgames/cosmiclegends/src/safety/intro.md

 # Safety Tools {#safety .breakbefore}

-Playing the []{.gamename} RPG should be enjoyable for everyone.
+Playing the []{.gamename} RPG should be enjoyable for everyone, and to help make that happen, we recommend these techniques from the *TTRPG Safety Toolkit*.

-To ensure that everyone has an enjoyable experience, we recommend techniques from the *TTRPG Safety Toolkit* that we've included below.
+Safety tools are a way for players and Editors to communicate and check-in before, during, and after a game in order to make sure everyone is still having fun, and to provide the right support when needed.

-You should not play []{.gamename} without using at least one such tool in your game.
+The key to safety tools is communication and trust.
+There needs to be open and respectful communication alongside a culture of trust for these to work.